The Arizona Republic: Early years

 The newspaper was founded May 19, 1890, under the name The Arizona Republican, by Lewis Wolfley, Clark Churchill, John A. Black, Robert H. Paul, Royal A. Johnson, and Dr. L. C. Toney.
-Six years later, they would sell the paper to “an experienced newspaperman” from Washington, DC, Charles C. Randolph.
+Six years later, they sold the paper to "an experienced newspaperman" from Washington, DC, Charles C. Randolph.

 On April 28, 1909, the newspaper notified its readers that local businessmen S. W. Higley and Sims Ely purchased the newspaper from George W. Vickers, and would run the paper as president and general manager, respectively.
-They co-owned the newspaper until December 1911, Higley purchased Ely’s interest in the paper.
-S. W. Higley would hold sole ownership of the Arizona Republican, serving as president and manager until its sale to Dwight B. Heard in October 1912.
+They co-owned the newspaper until December 1911, Higley purchased Ely's interest in the paper.
+S. W. Higley held sole ownership of The Arizona Republican, serving as president and manager until its sale to Dwight B. Heard in October 1912.

 Dwight Heard, a Phoenix land and cattle baron, ran the newspaper from 1912 until his death in 1929.
 The paper was then run by two of its top executives, Charles Stauffer and W. Wesley Knorpp, until it was bought by Midwestern newspaper magnate Eugene C. Pulliam in 1946.
 Stauffer and Knorpp had changed the newspaper's name to The Arizona Republic in 1930, and also had bought the rival Phoenix Evening Gazette and Phoenix Weekly Gazette, later known, respectively, as The Phoenix Gazette and the Arizona Business Gazette.